 Group leader: Lars Hellgren

-Members: Amalie Ribel-Madsen, Daniel Andersen, Janne Marie Laursen, Jannie Felskov Agersten, Jeppe Madura Larsen, Lisbeth Buus Rosholm, Marie Kragh, Rikke Guldhammer Bennike, Susanne Brix Pedersen
+Members: Amalie Ribel-Madsen, Daniel Andersen, Janne Marie Laursen, Jannie Felskov Agersten, Jeppe Madura Larsen, Lisbeth Buus Rosholm, Louise Hald Boje, Marie Kragh, Rikke Guldhammer Bennike, Susanne Brix Pedersen

 Catalog of previous student projects.